takumishibaike/takumishibaike.github.io/_pages/about.md

 I seek to answer substantively important questions about global governance with a focus on civil society.
 My research bridges the studies of NGOs, public opinions, and social movements and contributes to the broader discussions of international relations and comparative politics.
 In my empirical research, I use mixed-methods, including survey experiment, computational text analysis, social network analysis, and in-depth interviews.

-I combine top-down and bottom-up approaches in my teaching to ensure that students will be able to use their political science knowledge in analyzing real-world problems.
+I combine top-down and bottom-up approaches in my teaching to ensure that students will be able to use their political science knowledge in thinking about real-world problems.